opnfv/snaps/docs/how-to-use/LibraryUsage.rst

       -  email - the user's email address (optional)
       -  enabled - flag to determine whether or not the user should be enabled (default=True)
+      -  roles - dict where key is the role's name and value is the name the project to associate with the role (optional)

 .. code:: python